 The United States is home to 99 nuclear power units, located in 31 states.
 Together, these plants generate almost 20 percent of America’s electricity, or approximately 8.5 percent of its total energy.[i]

 However, no new nuclear reactors have started up in the United States since 1996.[ii]

-From 1973 to 2010, electricity generated by nuclear plants in the United States rose TENFOLD to over 800,000 megawatt hours, but output has declined in recent years.[iv]
+From 1973 to 2010, electricity generated by nuclear plants in the United States rose TENFOLD to over 800,000 megawatt hours, but output has declined slightly in recent years as several merchant plants have retired.[iv]
 Reliability of existing plants has grown substantially during this time, which means that existing plants are producing more energy than in the past.
-Nuclear capacity factors are now averaging about 90 percent, up from 56 percent in 1975.[v]
+Nuclear capacity factors are now averaging around 92 percent, up from 56 percent in 1975.[v]

 Nuclear energy is reliable and emission-free, and is viewed by many governments around the world as an attractive form of future electricity generation in the light of controlling greenhouse gas emissions.